 What Is a Multi-Member LLC?

-Seeing as many multi-member LLCs start out as partnerships, this limited liability protection is a major benefit, because partnerships do not receive this personal asset protection.
-It should be noted that each state has its own rules and regulations for MMLLC formations and ongoing compliance, so you should check with your state of formation to see what exactly is required.
-For the most part, there are some common steps which we’ll address in this article.
+Many multi-member LLCs start out as partnerships, and this limited liability protection is a major benefit because partnerships do not receive this personal asset protection.
+Each state has its own rules and regulations for MMLLC formation and ongoing compliance, so check your state’s website to familiarize yourself with its procedures.
+That said, there are some general guidelines that can help you prepare to form your business.

 Why Should I Form a Multi-Member LLC?

 Most entrepreneurs choose to have their MMLLCs taxed as partnerships though, because this enables you to avoid the double taxation model of most corporations ― when taxed as a partnership, you only pay taxes on company profits on your personal return, whereas with corporation-style taxes, you’re required to pay taxes on those profits both on your personal return and on a separate corporate return.

-Another major benefit of the multi-member LLC is the way this business structure protects your business name from being used by other entities ― an MMLLC’s name is registered with your state of formation, unlike those of general partnerships.
-Finally, the multi-member LLC is much more attractive to potential investors because it’s a legal business entity, whereas a partnership is just an extension of its owners as individuals.
+Another major benefit of the multi-member LLC is the way this business structure protects your business name from being used by other entities.
+An MMLLC’s name is registered with your state of formation, a general partnership’s name is not.
+Once a name is on record with the state, it’s off-limits to everyone else, but your partnership’s name could still be registered and used by other businesses.

 Why Should I NOT Form a Multi-Member LLC?